Welcome to today's edition of the Rush 24-7 podcast.

 Everything you may have heard is that, but it's just simply not true.

-Uh we uh when we got attacked, I vowed then and there to use every uh asset at my disposal to protect the American people.
+When we got attacked, I vowed then and there to use every asset at my disposal to protect the American people.

 Our foreign policy changed on that day, Helen.

-You know, it we used to think we were secure because of oceans and previous diplomacy.
+You know, we used to think we were secure because of oceans and previous diplomacy.

-And I'm never gonna forget the vow I made to the American people, that we will do everything in our power to protect our people.
+And I'm never going to forget the vow I made to the American people that we will do everything in our power to protect our people.

 Part of that meant to make sure that we didn't allow people to provide safe haven to an enemy.